Eczbek/xieite/docs/macros/SYSTEM_TYPE.md

 &nbsp;

 ## Description
-Macros for identifying the current platform/OS type.
+Macros for identifying the current platform/OS.
 See header file for definitions.

 &nbsp;